diflores79/Portfolio_examples/README.md

 ## About
 This is a personal side project.
 The goal of this geoprocessing tool is to geospatially analyze new homes from [Redfin](https://www.redfin.com/county/1910/NJ/Union-County) to identify newly posted NJ homes that are not within the 100 year floodplain, and has a train station within 1.5 kilometers.
 There will be 2 exports of the data:

-1. All new homes will be appended to a local feature class: `C:/github_house_search_local/geospatial_files/gdb/homes/homes_for_sale`
+1. All new homes will be appended to a `home_for_sale` feature class in an PostgreSQL enterprise database
-2. Select homes will be automatically appended to a House Search hosted feature layer in ArcGIS Online (AGOL).
+2. Features in `homes_for_sale` feature class will be selected, exported, and appended to a House Search hosted feature layer in ArcGIS Online (AGOL).
 New homes that meet this criteria will be appended to the AGOL hosted feature layer:

     - Must not be within the 100 year floodplain
     - Must be within 1.5 km of a train station